WarnerMedia/artemis/backend/engine/plugins/gitlab_repo_health/README.md

 # repo-health-cli

-Tool for checking that github repositories are configured to meet a security baseline
+Tool for checking that gitlab repositories are configured to meet a security baseline

 - [repo-health-cli](#repo-health-cli)
   - [Getting set up](#getting-set-up)